 With the railways well established and shipping lines flourishing, an increasing number of hotels were being built to accommodate a population that was now ‘on the move’ for the first time.
 James Thomas had the foresight to see the huge potential in providing tableware for the embryonic ‘leisure and tourism’ industry.
 The exceptionally strong, vitreous clay body perfected by his father was also ideally suited to the production of quality catering ware.
 By 1891, the business had turned its' full attention on this new growth area and a new era in Dudson history had begun.

-Today, Dudson is one of the world’s leading manufacturers of tableware for the hospitality industry, continuing to set the standard in design, production and innovation.
+Today, Dudson is one of the world’s leading tableware manufacturers for the hospitality industry.
+Nine generations on from their founder, the company remains a privately owned family business.
+With the world of travel and hospitality still expanding, Dudson continues to set the standard for ceramic design, production and innovation.